Viability of Boosted Light Dark Matter in a Two-Component Scenario: Extended Neutrinophilic Two-Higgs doublet model

-with the neutrinophilic Two-Higgs doublet model, in-short $\nu$2HDM, with an additional scalar singlet $\phi_3$, one vector-like doublet ($N$) and one vector-like singlet ($\chi$) \cite{Machado:2015sha,Mohanty:2018iop,Drees:2021rsg} { In this model, $\phi_3$ is the scalar Dark matter candidate and the combination of the Vectorlike particles gives the second component of the DM.
-Whereas, the neutral scalars of $\nu$2HDM provides the portal interaction between the two DM components.} The $\nu$2HDM theory is based on the symmetry group $SU(3)_c \times SU(2)_L \times U(1)_Y \times Z_2$.
-The model contains electro-weak gauge singlet right-handed (RH) neutrinos, $N_{R_{i}}$ ($i$=1,2,3), for each flavor of Standard Model (SM) leptons and two Higgs doublets, $\Phi_{1}$ and $\Phi_{2}$.
-All the charged fermions of SM and the Higgs doublet $\Phi_{1}$, are even under the discrete symmetry, $Z_2$, while RH neutrinos and the Higgs doublet $\Phi_{2}$ are odd under $Z_2$.
-The complete particle/field content is listed in Table:~\ref{table:1}\\
+{We consider the neutrinophilic Two-Higgs doublet model, in-short $\nu$2HDM \cite{Machado:2015sha,Nomura:2017jxb}, extended with an additional scalar singlet $\phi_3$ which is the scalar dark matter candidate, and electroweak gauge singlet right-handed (RH) neutrinos, $N_{R_{i}}$ ($i$=1,2,3), for each flavor of Standard Model (SM) leptons.
+The $\nu$2HDM theory is based on the symmetry group $SU(3)_C \times SU(2)_L \times U(1)_Y \times Z_2$, and include two Higgs doublets, $\Phi_{1}$ and $\Phi_{2}$.
+All charged fermions of SM and the Higgs doublet $\Phi_{1}$, are even under the discrete symmetry, $Z_2$, while RH neutrinos and the Higgs doublet $\Phi_{2}$ are odd under $Z_2$.
+The right-handed neutrinos help to solve the neutrino mass problem, discussed in detail below.
+The particle/field content of the model introduced until now is listed in Table~\ref{table:1}.}\\